If Athens represents the glory that was Greece and the triumph of democracy, we need at this point to consider the antithesis of Athens: Sparta.

 This Spartan constitution was greatly admired by the later Greek theorists because it was the prime example of the mixed constitution, which was considered to be the best constitution, being a mixture of democracy, aristocracy, and monarchy, and the Spartan constitution was a mixture of all three.

 Archaeologically, on the ground, Sparta is fascinating for the absence of remains.
 The great historian Thucydides famously remarked that if anyone were to visit the remains of Sparta they would have no idea that Sparta was once a great city.
-Sparta was in fact made up of five separate villages which never properly merged into any single city, not at least until Roman times.
+Sparta was in fact made up of five separate villages which never properly merged into a single city, not at least until Roman times.
 The best known archaeological site is the Temple of Artemis Orthia which lay just outside the main settlements

 A crucial story in the study of ancient Sparta is formed by the finds from the temple of Artemis Orthia.
 Orthia was a local goddess in the Southern Peloponnese — there is also a temple to Orthia at Messene — but she was later assimilated with the better known goddess Artemis.
 The temple began very early, perhaps as early as the ninth century BC, but became famous or perhaps notorious as the scene of one of the Spartan initiation ceremonies in which boys and young men were flogged.